RCIRODERICK CONSULTINGTalk to an engineer

 The methodology has value for three audiences at three levels of engagement.

 For students, Babel makes the field’s variation axes legible without requiring the student to first build a working interpreter from scratch.
-A class on programming-language design can walk through the parameter schema as a taxonomy of design choices, with examples drawn from the corpus, and assign a project that is no longer “build an esoteric language” — a vague brief that produces uneven work — but “fill in this parameter sheet, run it through Babel, and write a one-page rationale for your choices.”
+A class on the design of programming languages can walk through the parameter schema as a taxonomy of design choices, with examples drawn from the corpus, and assign a project that is no longer “build an esoteric language,” a vague brief that produces uneven work, but “fill in this parameter sheet, run it through Babel, and write a one-page rationale for your choices.”
 The student learns the same material and produces a comparable artefact, but the focus is on the choice of parameters, which is where the design thinking actually lives.
 The work the student saves on plumbing is reinvested in the work that matters.

-For language designers working in adjacent territory — not pure esolang authors, but people designing constrained languages, controlled natural languages (Fuchs et al., n.d.; Nelson, n.d.), domain-specific languages with deliberate strangeness, or pedagogical mini-languages — Babel’s schema provides a sanity check on which axes have already been varied in the esolang corpus and which combinations are unexplored.
+For language designers working in adjacent territory, including people designing constrained languages, controlled natural languages (Fuchs et al., n.d.; Nelson, n.d.), domain-specific languages with deliberate strangeness, or pedagogical mini-languages rather than pure esolang authors, Babel’s schema provides a sanity check on which axes have already been varied in the esolang corpus and which combinations are unexplored.
 A designer who finds their parameter sheet matching an existing esolang exactly is reinventing; one whose sheet does not match anything is exploring.

 9. What this is not